History of New York City (1946–1977): Fiscal crisis of 1975

-A fiscal conservative, Democrat Ed Koch, was elected as mayor in 1977.
-By 1977–78, New York City had eliminated its short-term debt.
-By 1985, the City no longer needed the support of the Municipal Assistance Corporation, and it voted itself out of existence.

 Blackout

 The New York City blackout of 1977 struck on July 13 of that year and lasted for 25 hours, during which most neighborhoods in the city fell prey to destruction and looting.
 Over 3,000 people were arrested, and the city's already crowded prisons were so overburdened that some suggested reopening the recently condemned Manhattan Detention Complex.

 The financial crisis, high crime rates, and damage from the blackouts led to a widespread belief that New York City was in irreversible decline and beyond redemption.
 By the end of the 1970s, nearly a million people had left, a population loss that would not be recouped for another twenty years.
 To Jonathan Mahler, the chronicler of The Bronx is Burning, "The clinical term for it, fiscal crisis, didn't approach the raw reality.
 Spiritual crisis was more like it."